Boothbay Region Fish & Game Assoc.

 LAPSED MEMBERSHIP REINSTATEMENT FEE (2 yrs. or more lapsed membership): $25.00

-THIS APPLICATION IS FOR: NEW MEMBER ___ RENEWAL ___ REINSTATEMENT____
+THIS APPLICATION IS FOR: NEW MEMBER _____ RENEWAL _____ REINSTATEMENT______LIFETIME _____

-NOTE: The 2019 annual membership period runs from the Annual Club Meeting on January 16th, 2019 to the Annual Club Meeting on January 15, 2020.
+NOTE: The annual membership period runs from the Annual Club Meeting in January of the current year to the Annual Club Meeting in January of the next year.